 1 round burrata cheese, or stratcciatella if available

 Aged balsamic vinegar

 1. Preheat the oven to 350 degrees F.

 2. Drizzle olive oil over baguette slices until lightly toasted.
 Remove from oven.

 3. Drain excess liquid from burrata and pat outside dry.
-Place round of cheese in the center of a beautiful plate.
+Place round of cheese in the center of a SMALL PLATE.